Height: 6 ft 6”

 Adrian competed at the Mauritius Golf Masters in November 2016 and finished off his second professional tournament in a tie for 7th position.

-Mixing between the Challenge Tour, European Tour and the BMW PGA Polska Tour has given Adrian a lot of tournament experience and has been a breakthrough year for him.
+Mixing between the Challenge Tour, European Tour and the BMW PGA Polska Tour gave Adrian a lot of tournament experience and 2017 was a breakthrough year for him.

 On the PGA Polska Tour, he claimed victory at the Modry Las Open by an incredible 11 shots, after shooting rounds of 65 and 66, for a total of -15.